kalispera/DNA.css/Readme.md

 ```

-This repo comes with a dna reset that can be seen as a usual css reset.
-Compared to other css resets it's assumes you have dna file in places and resets html to your dna.
+This repo comes with a dna reset that can be seen as a usual CSS reset.
+Compared to other CSS resets it assumes you have a DNA file in places and resets the html to your DNA.

 [look at the dna reset](./dna-reset.css)

 ### Where to start

-When you want to build your website on top of a design dna, it's important to understand that the idea is that you don't define new dna aspect somewhere else.
+When you want to build your website on top of a design DNA, it's important to understand that the point is to not define new DNA aspects somewhere else.

-For a quick start, just download the [dna.css](./dna.css) and [dna-reset.css](./dna-reset.css) and link them in your head.
+For a quick start just download the [dna.css](./dna.css) and [dna-reset.css](./dna-reset.css) and link them inside your head-tag.

 ```html